 The idea of international humanitarian law (IHL) is simple: even wars have limits.
 Also known as the law of war, IHL protects people who are not taking part in the fighting, such as civilians, wounded soldiers and prisoners of war.
 It also restricts choice of weapons and how they can be used.
 The best-known of these laws are the Geneva Conventions.

-For IHL to be useful in times of war it must be understood during times of peace.
-Australian Red Cross runs training courses and events for the general public as well as members of the Australian Defence Force, Federal Police, the humanitarian sector and other relevant organisations.
+For international humanitarian law to be useful in times of war, it must be understood during times of peace.
+Australian Red Cross runs the following events for both the general public, as well as members of the Australian Defence Force, Federal Police, the humanitarian sector and other relevant organisations:

 We are also the custodians of the red cross, red crescent and red crystal emblems.
 Because the emblems need to be instantly recognisable as a symbol of protection during armed conflict, there are strict rules governing their use, including in Australia.

 Violence against health-care workers and the people they seek to help during times of armed conflict and other situations of violence is one of the most serious, yet overlooked, challenges in the world today.
 Learn more.